The Cromer Material Handling Blog

 Forklifts can overheat for one of several reasons.
 The most common factors are:

 What about electrics?
+It's less likely, but they can still overheat.
 An electric battery will warm up from normal use.
 No surprise there.
 However, it can still overheat if used outdoors for too long, it's over-stressed with heavy loads, or the forklift's fan has broken.

 Signs of Overheating